 Depending on where you live, you probably have come into contact with insects that can sting.
 The farther south you go, of course, the more varieties there are of stinging insects.
-Stinging insects include wasps, hornets, bumble bees, and yellow jackets.
+Stinging insects include wasps, hornets, and yellow jackets.

 While the sting itself from these insects is not usually terribly painful, a serious problem can arise if you have an allergic reaction to the sting.
 For that reason, stinging insects can prove to be a dangerous pest.